-29. After all balsa surfaces have been prepared, wipe off all balsa dust with a dry cloth.
-First spray the model with an enamel primer, then spray a base color of gloss white.
-Spray a final coat of bright yellow.
+30. After all balsa surfaces have been prepared, wipe off all balsa dust with a dry cloth.
+First spray the model with an enamel primer.
+Choose a high visibility color like white for the final color.
+The nose cone may be painted separately.
+Red was used on the original model.

-30. Spray painting your model with a fastdrying enamel will produce the best results.
+31. Spray painting your model with a fast-drying enamel will produce the best results.
 PA-TIENCE...is the most important ingredient.
 Use several thin coats, allowing each coat to completely dry before the next coat.
 Start each spray a few inches above the model and end a few inches below the model.
 Keep the can about 12" away and use quick light coats.
 The final coat can be a little heavier to give the model a glossy wet-looking finish.